Cardiothoracic Surgery Residency Program

 Cardiac and Thoracic as Separate Teaching Units

-One of the strengths of our program is the caliber of training offered in both general thoracic surgery and cardiac surgery.
+One of the many strengths of our program is the caliber of training offered in both general thoracic surgery and cardiac surgery.
 From the inception of sub-specialization within the Mass General Department of Surgery into divisions, cardiac surgery and thoracic surgery have stood as units with distinct faculty and development opportunities, and are both among the top units in their respective subspecialty.

 Yolonda Colson, MD, PhD is the chief of Division of Thoracic Surgery.